Mzyyyyy/npm/README.md

 # npm
-This is a npm packege.
+This is a time format function.